 ICANN org also states: “An additional concern with the scope of a limited challenge/appeal mechanism concerns the breadth of who would have standing to file a challenge/appeal.
 The broad scope of parties who are recommended in the Final Report to have standing could potentially open the door to gaming/manipulating the process.”
 The PDP WG discussed this as well and believed this could be handled through a Dispute Resolution Service Provider by consolidating all appeals to be heard at once, or through other mechanisms that can be discussed by the IRT.

 The PDP WG also discussed the concerns expressed by ICANN Org in Consideration numbers 4 and 5 (pages 173-174 of the OD) and believed these too could be easily addressed through the IRT.
-The Council encourages ICANN org to read the full record to see how those concerns were addressed.
+The Small Team encourages ICANN org to read the full record to see how those concerns were addressed.

 Topic 34.
 Community Applications